KyleFontenot/ReviewMate-Gatsby/cms/modules/asc-ambulatory-surgery-center/asc-ambulatory-surgery-center.md

 cmssegment: modules
 order: 4
 category: Auditing Tools
-overview: The ASC module (Ambulatory Surgery Center)
+overview: The ASC module (Ambulatory Surgery Center) provides accuracy rates for all audited elements, communication between the auditor and coder, a library of available reports that can be customized and exported, and an "Audit the Auditor" option.
+Click below for more details!
 image: surgeons-operation-room.jpg
 alt: Surgeons working in operation room
 ---